 Accounting and databases seem to go hand in hand so connecting them via an integration can automate any data entry required.
-The data could be in the form of customer details, customer orders, or month on month financial reporting.
+The data could be in the form of customer details, customer orders, or month-on-month financial reporting.

 A useful integration could be used to generate a sales receipt in Chargify from customer details in a Google Sheets spreadsheet.

-Examples Accounting and Database Integrations
+Examples of Accounting and Database Integrations